By: Molly Mayo, Executive Director

 Consideration of these drafts, as well as possible variations on specific wording, has been underway throughout March, and at the April 2 board meeting, an exercise was done to compare general feelings amongst board members about particular words and concepts.
 For example, the phrase “advocate for” was compared to “collaborate with” and “build communities” was compared to “inspire communities.”

 One month remains for “test driving” these nearly final drafts, when final adjustments will be made for a single, polished mission statement.
-Community stakeholders, as well as board members, are invited to offer feedback to the committee (in care of SEUL executive director, firstname.lastname@example.org).
+Community stakeholders, as well as board members, are invited to offer feedback to the executive director to share with the committee.
 Our goal is to have a statement that will result in a “yes” answer to each of the following questions: Does the proposed statement accurately reflect our mission and values?
 Can the statement be quickly shared in an elevator scenario (when you are conversing with others briefly while on an elevator together)?
 Is the statement broad enough to encompass the scope of SE Uplift’s work without being so general that it is vague?

 The committee will be crafting their final edits in early May and the board anticipates voting on the final mission statement at its next board meeting on May 7.